arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/effects/fx/polymorphism/README.md

 Polymorphic programs are more flexible that their concrete counterparts because they can run unmodified in multiple runtimes.
 In the same way `main` is concrete in the previous example to `IO`, we could have used there instead Rx2 Observables, Reactor Flux or any other data type that is able to provide extensions for `Fx` and `UnsafeRun`.
+See [Issue 1281](https://github.com/arrow-kt/arrow/issues/1281) which tracks support for those frameworks or reach out to us if you are interested in support for any other framework.

 ## Fx for all data types